 👨🏻🍳 More authentic Mexican recipes

-If you enjoyed this Mexican chicken marinade, then you’ll want to add these authentic Mexican recipes to your collection.
-Some are treasures handed down to me through the generations.
-Others are recipes shared by friends here in Nayarit, Mexico, and restaurants in Puerto Vallarta, Mexico.
+If you enjoyed this Mexican citrus chicken marinade, you’ll enjoy these other recipes too.
+Some have been handed down through the generations.
+Other recipes were shared by friends here in Mexico.

 - Authentic Mexican Guacamole